 To take these courses, a student must register for the Hardin Northern course (must meet the prerequisites for the course).
 There is no cost to the student/parent unless the student fails the course.
 Student must meet the Universiy's enrollment criteria.

-Students interested in pursuing a college degree would be best served by taking Written Communications (6 semester hours), Lit Appreciation (3semester hours), Calculus (4 semester hours), Government (3 semester hours), Microeconomics (3 semester hours), Spanish IV (3 semester hours), 2 American History Courses (6 semester hours), and at least one Technology course (3 semester hours) for a total of 31 semester hours toward a degree.
+Students interested in pursuing a college degree would be best served by taking Written Communications (8 semester hours), Lit Appreciation (3semester hours), Calculus (4 semester hours), Government (3 semester hours), Spanish IV (3 semester hours), 2 American History Courses (6 semester hours), and at least one Technology course (3 semester hours) for a total of 30 semester hours toward a degree (transfer).

 In addition, as always, students can go TO the college campus and take courses there (large variety of possibilities).
 This was called Post Secondary Option in the past but is now called CCP.
 To participate in CCP, students/parents must fill out paper work by March 30 and submit to Hardin Northern for approval.
 Once approved, students must then apply to the univeristy of their choice for admittance.
 See Mr. Wilson for more details.